Major map:

 Create local and global connections

 • Attend Global Cafés (part of the Global Studies Certificate) which seeks to encourage students to learn actively, think broadly, act ethically, and engage respectfully.
 These events are open to anyone wishing to attend.
-Catch up on our 2020-21 speaker events here
+Catch up on previous speaker events here

 • Join the Political Studies Student Society (PSSA) to get involved in department events, connect with upper years students, and network with the broader community